Trundlo

 Sizer

-A metal frame located at airport check-in counters or gates used to verify that a bag meets the airline's specific dimensional requirements.
+A metal frame located at airport check-in counters or gates used to verify that a bag meets the airline’s specific dimensional requirements—the same frame that had my carry-on (and my patience) tested in Frankfurt.